Why Have a Checklist for Closing Your Medical Practice

 - Helping your staff navigate the transition.

 The most important closing task is the transfer and storage of patient medical records.
-When a medical practice closes, they are required by law to have a custodian of medical records to properly store and handle all future requests for medical records.
+When a medical practice closes, they are required by law to have a custodian of medical records to maintain medical record storage and handle all future patient record requests.
 Otherwise, there is the potential for a lawsuit.
 A custodian of records will have experience handling sensitive information and can store medical records with HIPAA-compliant solutions.

 Download An Example Checklist for Closing Your Medical Practice